Jay Habegger

 I’m a Strategy & Entrepreneurship doctoral candidate at the University of Maryland.
 Before academia, I spent two decades founding, scaling, and exiting venture-backed firms as founder and CEO (bitpipe acquired by Techtarget and ownerIQ acquired by Inmar Intelligence).
 My entrepreneurial experience motivates my research agenda and shapes my teaching.
 I study the pivotal role of capital at a venture’s two most consequential points: formation—when talent and ideas must attract external resources—and exit, or “end-of-life”—when market selection, managerial discretion, and capital markets shape a venture’s outcome.

-Email: j at habegger dot com -or- habegger at umd dot edu
+Email: j at habegger dot org -or- habegger at umd dot edu

 The Other Half: How does Non-VC Hub Location Affect Startups’ Access to Initial Equity Investment?